mr-kiou/QVGpack/README.md

 ## Why "movie version of the final upgraded proton pack"? :
 Video game model is lacking detail, some are blocky or exagonal instead of round.
-Our goal, here, is to make an idealised rendition of what could have been the video game pack in the "real world" or in the "movie verse" but like the Qpack MK2.1, optimised for 3D printing.
+Our goal, here, is to make an idealized rendition of what could have been the video game pack in the "real world" or in the "movie verse" but like the Qpack MK2.1, optimised for 3D printing.

 ## Official facebook group
 If you have any question or need more informations for the assembly, you can go to our official FB group